vrann/m2graphql/README.md

 ## Purpose and Intent of this Repo

 Investigate GraphQL API and come up with the best design for the M2 GraphQL schema.
-Use **playground**, experiment and share hat you liked!
+Use **playground**, experiment and share what you liked!
 Feedback and ides are welcome.
+Please join #pwa slack channel for the most efficient discussions.

 ## Installation